Learn about our donorsMany of our donors choose to support the Department of Family and Community

 Attending Ohio State for pre-medicine was the obvious choice for Dr. Patrick Fahey since both his father and brother graduated from Ohio State.
 He went on to complete medical school at the University of Illinois at Chicago but returned to Ohio State for his residency in family medicine.
 “As a resident, the diversity of experiences gave me the opportunity to always learn something new and become a well-rounded family practitioner,” said Dr. Fahey.
 “Plus, I was fortunate enough to meet my future wife, Dee, an RN at St. Anthony Hospital, which was later to become Ohio State University Hospital East.”

 During his residency, Dr. Fahey essentially was developing his own family practice.
-With the young Department of Family Medicine established in the College of Medicine, he was compelled to join.
+With the young Department of Family and Community Medicine established in the College of Medicine, he was compelled to join.
 “Since this was such a new area for medical teaching, there was a real need for faculty members,” said Dr. Fahey.
 “Most practitioners and teachers were in the community with their own practices; I decided to become a faculty member myself.”

 Dr. Fahey was drawn to family medicine because of its focus on treating the individual, not the disease.
 When he transitioned to professor, he was able to teach this principle, along with many more, to medical students and residents.
 Dr. Fahey enjoys witnessing the growth of residents from their first year through graduation as a result of their learning experiences in family medicine.
 He is even teaching side by side with some of the students and residents whom he taught in the program years ago.